GARIOA: Germany

-In 1948 the combined US and UK expenditure on relief food in Germany stood at a total of close to $1.5 billion.
+In 1948 the combined US, UK and France expenditure on relief food in Germany stood at a total of close to $1.5 billion.
 Still, German food rations were deficient in composition and remained far below recommended minimum nutrition levels.
 Officials in authority admitted that the distributed rations "represented a fairly rapid starvation level".

 The aid received by Germany through GARIOA was, just as the later Marshall Plan aid (starting 1948), charged to the Germans.
 By 1953 West Germany's combined GARIOA and Marshall Plan debt was over $3.3 billion.
 It was however decided in 1953 that West Germany only had to repay $1.1 billion.
 The amount was repaid by 1971.

 During 1945 private organizations such as the International Red Cross had been prohibited by the Allies from assisting ethnic Germans with food supplies, but in early 1946 this prohibition was rescinded (see CRALOG).
 In the spring of 1946, the International Red Cross was also finally allowed to visit and provide limited amounts of food aid to prisoners of war in the US occupation zone. (see Disarmed Enemy Forces)....